maxenko/SodiumUE4/README.md

 # libsodium-ue4
-An easy to use cryptography plugin for Unreal Engine 4 based on libsodium.
+An easy to use public and private cryptography plugin for Unreal Engine 4 based on libsodium.

 ## Installation
 Look for stable branch in the future as this gets developed.
 Master branch is unstable.